lutoma/fastresize/README.rst

 listen_addr
   The socket address to listen on, for example 127.0.0.1:9000

+user
+  User name to run under

 group
-  Group ID to run under
+  Group name to run under

-user
-  User ID to run under

 num_workers
   A number larger or equal to 1 that defines how many worker processes will be